Cantolibertario/Interpolation_Kinematics/README.md

 -linearpiecewise_interpolation3 calculate the linear piecewise interpolation of a set of 3D point.

 -Scriptcurvesinterpolation is a script to show the functionality of the last files.
+You can use it as a test file.

 Each files has a description of the outputs and the inputs.